Solution of the Probabilistic Lambert Problem: Connections with Optimal Mass Transport, Schr\"odinger Bridge and Reaction-Diffusion PDEs: Background on OMT and SBP

-For a given time horizon $[t_0,t_1]$, the dynamic formulation of OMT, introduced by Benamou and Brenier \citep{benamou2000computational}, is the variational problem:
+For a given time horizon $[t_0,t_1]$, the dynamic formulation of OMT, introduced by Benamou and Brenier \cite{benamou2000computational}, is the variational problem:

-For details, we refer the readers to \citep[Thm.
-8.1]{villani2003topics}, \citep[Ch.
+For details, we refer the readers to \cite[Thm.
+8.1]{villani2003topics}, \cite[Ch.
 8]{ambrosio2005gradient}.

-The objective \eqref{BBobj} seeks to minimize the average control effort $\frac{1}{2}\vert\bm{v}\vert^2$ with respect to the joint PDF $\rho(\bm{r},t)$.
-The evolution of the state PDF $\rho(\bm{r},t)$ is governed by the Liouville PDE \eqref{BBdyn}, which describes the transport of mass under a feasible control policy $\bm{v}\in\mathcal{V}$.
-The sample path dynamics associated with the Liouville PDE \eqref{BBdyn} is the controlled ODE \eqref{ODESamplePath}; see e.g., \citep{halder2011dispersion}.
-The existence-uniqueness of solution for \eqref{BenamouBrenierOMT} is guaranteed provided the endpoints $\rho_0,\rho_1\in\mathcal{P}_2\left(\mathbb{R}^{d}\right)$.
+The objective \cref{BBobj} seeks to minimize the average control effort $\frac{1}{2}\vert\bm{v}\vert^2$ w.r.t. the joint PDF $\rho(\bm{r},t)$.
+The evolution of the state PDF $\rho(\bm{r},t)$ is governed by the Liouville PDE \cref{BBdyn}, which describes the transport of mass under a feasible control policy $\bm{v}\in\mathcal{V}$.
+The sample path dynamics associated with the Liouville PDE \cref{BBdyn} is the controlled ODE \cref{ODESamplePath}; see e.g., \cite{halder2011dispersion}.
+The existence-uniqueness of solution for \cref{BenamouBrenierOMT} is guaranteed provided the endpoints $\rho_0,\rho_1\in\mathcal{P}_2\left(\mathbb{R}^{d}\right)$.